Guide to a Perfect trip in Egypt!

-Akhenaton or Amenhotep VI was the 10th Pharaoh of the 18th dynasty that belonged to the period of the New Kingdom in ancient Egypt.
-Akhenaton ruled Egypt from in the period from the year 1352 till 1336 BC and his ruling period was among the most controversial periods of the ancient Egyptian history.
+Akhenaton or Amenhotep VI was the 10th Pharaoh of the 18th dynasty during the New Kingdom in ancient Egypt.
+He ruled Egypt from 1352 B.C. until 1336 B.C.
+His ruling period was among the most controversial periods of ancient Egyptian history for various reasons.

-The Father of Akhenaton was Amenhotep III who ruled Egypt from 1390 till 1352 BC and his mother was called Tepi and she came from a common family in contradiction with the ancestors of many kings and Pharaohs of ancient Egypt.
-Maybe this was why Akhenaton thought in a different way other than any of his forbears.
+The Father of Akhenaton was Amenhotep III who ruled Egypt from 1390 until 1352 B.C.
+Akhenaton's mother was called Tepi and she came from a common family which was very different from most kings and Pharaohs of ancient Egypt.
+Maybe this was why Akhenaton thought in a different way than many of his forbears.

-Akhenaton, who ruled the country for around 20 years tried to unify the multi gods system that was spread all over Egypt in the period of the Old Kingdom and even afterwards to the worship of one god, the sun god, Aten.
+Akhenaton ruled the country for around 20 years tried to unify the polytheist system that was spread all over Egypt in the period of the Old Kingdom and even afterward to the worship of one god: the sun god, Aten.

 The new king was too busy with the religious reforms he was trying to initiate that he neglected the relations with his neighboring countries and the administration of his empire that extended from Nubia in the South to Syria in the East.

-Unfortunately, even the religious reforms of Akhenaton were all reversed after his death and when his son, the famous Tut Ankh Amun became the ruler of Egypt, everything went back to normal in Egypt before just the same before Akhenaton appeared.
-The capital went back to Thebes and people went back to their multi gods system.
+Unfortunately, even the religious reforms of Akhenaton were all reversed after his death and when his son Tutankhamen became the ruler of Egypt, everything went back to normal in Egypt before just the same as before Akhenaton appeared.
+The capital went back to Thebes and people went back to their full polytheist system.

-Situated around 12 kilometers to the South West of the city of Al Minya, a little remain today of this great city that once extended over a surface area of around 15 kilometers from the South to the North and contained many magnificent temples and palaces.
+Tell El Amarna contains the ruins of the city constructed by Akhenaton and his wife Queen Nefertiti, who buiilt the city to be the center of a cult to the sun god Aten.
+Situated around 12 kilometers southwest of Al Minya, little remains today of this once great city that used to extend over a surface area of around 15 kilometers from south to north and contained many magnificent temples and palaces.

 This piece of land hosted the Great Temple of Aten which is now covered by a cemetery.
 The Great Temple of the god Aten had a distinctive style and architecture

-For example, the temples of ancient Egypt generally had roofed chambers and sanctuaries, while the Temple of Aten had roofless sanctuary to allow the sun rays to enter inside the complex this was because it was constructed for the cult of the sun god, Aten.
+For example, the temples of ancient Egypt generally had roofed chambers and sanctuaries, while the Temple of Aten had a roofless sanctuary to allow the sun rays to enter inside the complex to showcase the power and glory of the sun god Aten.